mostafa-ehab22/CS50-Python/README.md

     <h1> CS50's Introduction to Programming with Python </h1>
 </div>

-#### This repository contains my solutions of problem sets and project for Harvard's CS50 Introduction to Programming with Python course.
-Solutions demonstrate various concepts learned throughout the course.
+#### This repository contains my solutions of problem sets and project for Harvard's CS50 Introduction to Programming with Python course, demonstrating various concepts learned throughout the course.

 ### Course Content:
 - **Variables, Conditionals & Loops:** Fundamental programming constructs to control the flow of the program.